 Many of the most affordable housing areas in central and eastern San Rafael are vulnerable to multiple hazards, so any efforts to make this housing more resilient must account for both seismic hazards as well as current and future flooding.
-Resilience planning should also consider the potential loss of some of Marin County's diversity, as low income residents are displaced by retrofit costs, high replacement housing costs after a disaster, and non-English speaking residents find it more difficult to navigate the bureaucratic processes of applying for housing assistance and simply leave.
+Resilience planning should also consider the potential loss of some of Marin County's diversity, as low income residents are displaced by retrofit and high replacement costs after a disaster.
+Non-English speaking residents may find it more difficult to navigate the bureaucratic processes of applying for housing assistance and simply leave.